William Cavendish-Bentinck, 6th Duke of Portland: Personal life

+Their London residence (from 1890) was at 3 Grosvenor Square, where they lived until the building was demolished in 1936.

 Portland died in April 1943, aged 85, and was interred at the traditional burial place of the Dukes of Portland in the churchyard of St Winifred's Church at Holbeck.

 He was succeeded by his eldest son, William.
 The Duchess of Portland died in July 1954, aged 90.
 The department of Manuscripts and Special Collections, The University of Nottingham holds estate papers of the 6th Duke in the Portland (London) Collection (Pl).